Greszy/honeypot_w9/README.md

 For this assignment, I used two Vagrant virtual machines, one that is my target (honeypot) and a server one that runs my admin console for monitoring data collected by the honeypot.
 I used [Modern Honey Network](http://threatstream.github.io/mhn/) that helps you quickly implement and efficiently manage honeypots and provides you with an array of tools to analyze data provided by the honeypots.
 Through MHN I can track type of attacks, date, time, region where the attack comes from, source IP, destination of the attack and many more.
 The tool let’s you manage multiple different honeypots at the same time.

-- [ ] A specific, reproducible honeypot setup, ideally automated.
+- [x] A specific, reproducible honeypot setup, ideally automated.
 There are several possibilities for this:
 	- A Vagrantfile or Dockerfile which provisions the honeypot as a VM or container
 	- A bash script that installs and configures the honeypot for a specific OS
 	- Alternatively, **detailed** notes added to the `README.md` regarding the setup, requirements, features, etc.

+I have followed the [MHN wiki](https://github.com/threatstream/mhn/wiki/Getting-up-and-running-using-Vagrant) to set up a honeypot using Vangrant.

 ### Required: Demonstration